 The purpose of the EPBC Act is to ensure that actions likely to cause a significant impact on Matters of National Environmental Significance (MNES) undergo an assessment and approval process.
 Under the EPBC Act, an action includes a Project, undertaking, development or activity.
 An action that 'has, will have or is likely to have a significant impact on MNES' is deemed to be a controlled action and may not be undertaken without prior approval from the Commonwealth Minister for the Department of Environment and Energy (DoEE).

-- Threatened species and ecological communities - Migratory species.
+MNES include threatened species and ecological communities and migratory species.